 Seoul is a place where East meets West, and old meets new.
 You have the famous Gyeongbokgung Palace amid skyscrapers, and traditional markets around the corner from Forever 21.
 There are many things to do in Seoul because it has it all — shopping, food, culture, nightlife.

-It's easy to get overwhelmed by the sprawling metropolis, but if you are seeking some unique experiences in Seoul, look no further.
+It's easy to get overwhelmed by the sprawling metropolis, but if you're seeking some unique things to do in Seoul, look no further.

 1. Escape a locked room

 If you spent your middle school nights with Professor Plum and Mrs. Peacock, then this experience will make your childhood dreams come true.
 And even if solving mysteries isn't your strong suit, you'll have an absolute blast!

 The Vault, located in Hongdae, will turn an ordinary evening into an adventure.
 Bring a group, big or small, and you'll be led to a room where your parting words are, "I'm locking you inside.
 You have 45 minutes to get out.
 That's all I can tell you."

 I'm not going to give away any secrets - and truthfully, I can't.
 We only made it about halfway through the mission.
 But I can tell you that it includes hidden doors, cracking codes, lasers, cryptic clues, and stealing a diamond.

 Before embarking on your mission, you can grab a couple drinks or snacks from the bar (though in our experience, the drinks were mediocre, at best).

 Games cost ₩10,000 and groups can range in size from 2-8 people.

 How to get there: Right in the heart of Hongdae, and down a small side street, The Vault's website can give you better directions than we can.
 They have an accurate map, and if you follow it, you won't get lost.